Smart Home Geo-Fencing

 ✗ If your internet goes down, some things might not work.

-📋 Geo-Fencing Platform Comparison: Alexa vs Google vs Apple vs IFTTT
+📋 Which Platform Handles Geofencing Best?
+(Alexa vs Google vs HomeKit vs IFTTT)

 Here’s a quick table comparing some of the top smart home geo-fencing options, along with which users they tend to suit best.